typedclojure/typedclojure/doc/clojurists-together-q3-2021-update1.md

 helped marginally as the expanded code was still checked, and the inlining was not always easy to infer (eg., different order of arguments).

-A briefly considered approach was define a custom typing rule for each of the ~80 clojure.core inline functions.
+A briefly considered approach in fixing this problem was to define a custom typing rule for each of the ~80 clojure.core inline functions.
 This was discarded in favor of the following once-and-for-all solution.

 **Approach**: Check inlining _before_ expansion, and propagate tag information after type checking.
 This is not possible